So there are 5 tips I want to share with you to determine the answer to that question,

 He was very rude.

-A lot of time people engage in the blunt language, they talk about or they speak blunt.
+A lot of time people engage in the blunt language,

-…and I heard quite a few people who were thinking that the way to have a healthy relationship is communication.
+…and I heard quite a few people who were thinking that the way to a healthy relationship is communication.

 I’m not disputing that it’s communication, but what most people consider communication is just talking and being blunt,